karmali-irfan/Unbeatable-AI-Tic-Tac-Toe/README.md

 - Choose the mode: 2-player or single-player against the AI.
 - For the 2-player mode, take turns entering row and column numbers to place your moves.
-- For the single-player mode, the AI will automatically play as the second player after your move.
+- For the single-player mode, the AI will automatically play after your move.